vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 ## How to run this project

-These instructions are for Mac OSX but the process to run a python file should be similar in Windows.
+These instructions are for Mac OSX but the process to run a python file in Windows should be similar.

 1- Connect your Arduino to a USB port on your laptop.<br>
 2- Upload the arduino-sketch folder to your Arduino.<br>